lasseignelab/capture/README.md

 - **CAP_RESULTS_PATH**: Path to where analysis results will be written.
 Defaults to `<project-path>/results`.
 - **CAP_VERIFICATIONS_PATH**: Path to where verification files and the result files they produce are written.
+Defaults to `<project-path>/verifications`.

 Environment variables can be configured with the following configuration files.
 ```